 Mothers Day dessert idea, Peach Napoleon, simple, yet with a level of elegance.
-You have got to watch the video below and see my mothers face when she takes a bite.
+You have got to watch the video below and see my mother’s face when she takes a bite.
 Priceless:).
 Peaches are one of the fruits that can be used in a bunch of ways, making peaches very versatile.
 From macerating, poaching, baking, canning/jamming/preserves, ice cream, tri-folds, napoleons, the list goes one.

-- 1 Package of Phyllo Dough
+- 1 package Phyllo Dough

-- 1/2 cup of Granulated Sugar
+- 1/2 cup Granulated Sugar

-- 1 Tbsp of Brown Sugar
+- 1 Tbsp Brown Sugar

-- 1 Tsp of Cinnamon
+- 1 Tsp Cinnamon

-- Small pinch of Salt
+- 1 pinch Sea Salt

-- 3 Tbsp of Orange Juice Or Lemon - I like the sweetness from the Orange for this dessert
+- 3 Tbsp Orange Juice Or Lemon - I like the sweetness from the Orange for this dessert

-- 2 tbsp melted Butter
+- 2 tbsp Butter / melted

-- 1 Cups of your Favorite Vanilla Ice Cream
+- 1 Cups Vanilla Ice Cream

-- 1 Cup of Whip Cream
+- 1 Cup Heavy/Whipped Cream

-- 2 tbsp of the Peach filling base
+- 2 tbsp Peach filling base

 - In a small mixing bowl.
-Add the peaches, the orange juice and the granulated sugar and allow them to get happy together.
+Add the peaches, the orange juice, and the granulated sugar, and allow them to get happy together.
 About 30 minutes to an hour.

 - Allow the Ice Cream to sit on the counter for a little bit.
 Long enough to soften so we can mix the cool whip in.
 Add the reserved 2 tbsp of peach filling and cool-whip and combine together.
 You can place the mixture back into the freezer until you're ready to serve.